foamycastle/uuid/README.md

 # uuid
- Oh fantastic!
+ Oh, fantastic!
 Yet another class to generate uuids that are fully compliant with RFC4122.
  We need another one of these php libraries like we need a hangnail but here's my roll.
  It's pretty basic because I'm a relatively new developer so this library is probably riddled with errors and farts.